pouyaAB/ros_teleoperate/al5d/README.md

 After launching the robotic hand is moved to central position and the sensor detects hand motion until the enter key is pressed.
 Program has built-in help which can be displayed by -h option.

+You may need to use this command to be able to access the robot:
+    - sudo chmod a+rw /dev/ttyUSB0